A quick and easy recipe for homemade ranch dressing, featuring mayonnaise, sour cream, and a simple mix of dried and fresh herbs.

 - 1 cup mayonnaise

-- 2 teaspoons tarragon, white wine, or distilled vinegar
+- 2 teaspoons vinegar (distilled, white wine, or rice wine vinegar is fine)

 - 1 tablespoon fresh, minced Italian flat-leafed parsley

 - 1 teaspoon dried chives